Reguły gry

-Reguły Gry (Rules of the Game) is a Polish sitcom directed by Bartłomiej Ignaciuk that premiered on TVN 7 on 16 February 2012.
-The filming began on 4 December 2011.
-The series is based on American format Rules of Engagement.
+Reguły Gry (Rules of the Game) is a Polish television sitcom directed by Bartłomiej Ignaciuk that premiered on TVN 7 on 16 February 2012.
+Filming of the show began on 4 December 2011.
+It is based on the American sitcom Rules of Engagement.

 In April 2012, Reguły Gry was renewed for a second series.
 Filming was to begin in June and broadcast was set to start in September 2012.
 However, in June 2012 production of the second series was halted due to advertisement market crisis.

 Plot

 The series follows the story of five friends: a newly engaged couple - Natasza and Adam (Julia Kamińska and Maciej Zakościelny), a long-married couple - Magda and Grzegorz (Katarzyna Kwiatkowska and Jan Jankowski) and their still-single friend - Jacek (Paweł Wilczak).